 In this blog post, we will explore the various aspects of Pulaski State Prison, including visiting hours, inmate searches, and frequently asked questions.

 Pulaski State Prison Introduction

-It's a medium to high-security facility that can hold many inmates, up to 916.
+It's a medium to a high-security facility that can hold many inmates, up to 916.
 So even those just waiting for court proceedings can find themselves housed here.

 One thing that makes this prison unique is its particular management unit for housing high-risk prisoners.
 This unit has three pods of single cells, while those in protective custody and those awaiting classification are kept in closed custody units with six single-cell pods.

 You can still make the most of your time even if you are imprisoned, though.
 The educational opportunities available to convicts at Pulaski State Prison include getting a GED and learning trades like woodworking, upholstery, and music.
 Additionally, group or individual counseling sessions are available for anyone needing a sympathetic ear.

 History Of Pulaski State Prison:

 Pulaski State Prison has had a rocky past.
 From 2005 to 2015, several prisoners at the facility died while treated by Dr. Yvon Nazaire.
 Yet, despite a history of patient deaths and malpractice accusations in New York, the State of Georgia still hired him.

 Atlanta Journal-Constitution reports indicate that at least 22 prisoners died under Dr. Nazaire's care - 15 in Pulaski, five after being released from Pulaski, and two at another Georgia prison where he briefly worked.
 Eventually, the doctor was fired by the Department of Corrections for lying about his qualifications and investigated by the Georgia Bureau of Investigation.